tragdate/ttytok/README.md

 ## Description

-ttytok is an application that integrates with TikTok using reversed engineered [rust crate](https://github.com/ZmoleCristian/TikTokLiveRust) .
+ttytok is an application that integrates with TikTok using reversed engineered my [rust crate](https://github.com/ZmoleCristian/TikTokLiveRust) .
 It allows you to monitor live streams, chat events, and user actions in real-time using various tools and utilities.

 # GIB ME MONEH 🪙: